mitchchauvin/recruiterblocklist/README.md

 # Recruiter Block List

 Welcome to the Recruiter Block List!
 This is a comprehensive list of recruiters that anyone can use freely to:
-  - block recruiting companies in Hotmail, Gmail or Yahoo using the block domain feature, and/or
+  - block recruiting companies in their Hotmail, Gmail or Yahoo accounts using the block domain feature, and/or
-  - develop Android and iOS apps that can block recruiters in real-time
+  - develop Android and iOS apps that can block recruiters in real-time.

-We aim to have the most comprehensive worldwide list of recruiter domains to block!
+We aim to have the most comprehensive and up-to-date worldwide list of recruiter domains to block!

 ## Why is this list needed?
 Anyone who has posted their resume online knows that within a matter of days you will start to get calls and emails 10-20 times a day from: